YuxiaZhang-BIT/Commercial-Participation-in-OSS/README.md

-# Commercial Participation In OSS
+# Commercial Participation in OSS
 This repository is used to store the data, scripts and results of this study.

 Dataset: The research dataset used in the work can be found at: